 What is Single Sign-On (SSO)?

 Single Sign-On (SSO) is an authentication technology that enables a user to log in once and gain access to multiple independent software systems.
-Instead of remembering different passwords for every app, the user verifies their identity through a central service.
+Instead of remembering different passwords for every application, the user verifies their identity through a centralized authentication server.

 How SSO Authentication Works

-1. The user attempts to access an application (Service Provider).
+Access Attempt: The user attempts to access an application or website (Service Provider).

-2. The application redirects the user to an SSO service (Identity Provider).
+Redirect Trigger: The application detects that the user is not authenticated and redirects them to the central SSO service (Identity Provider).

-3. The user logs in once at the SSO portal.
+User Sign-in: The user enters their credentials once at the secure SSO portal.

-4. The SSO service creates an authentication token and sends it back to the application.
+Token Creation: The SSO service verifies the user, generates an authentication token (digitally signed ID), and redirects the user back to the application.

 Top Benefits of SSO